univac-os/calculator-behavior/multiplication.md

   Then I see the "positive number" as the result

-Scenario: multiple numbers where the result goes out of range
+Scenario: multiplication numbers where the result goes out of range

   Given The calculator must be turn on